The Spiral Staircase (1946 film): Critical reception

 On the internet review aggregator Rotten Tomatoes, the film holds an approval rating of 87% based on 23 reviews, with a weighted average rating of 8/10.
 Contemporary author and film critic Leonard Maltin awarded the film three and a half out of a possible four stars, calling it "[a] Superb Hitchock-like thriller with [an] unforgettable performance by McGuire".
 Pauline Kael praised the film's establishment of characters, noting that it "has all the trappings of the genre...but the psychopaths are quite presentable people, and this, plus the skillful, swift direction, makes the terror convincing."

 A review published in the Time Out film guide called the film a "superb thriller," concluding: "Hitchcock couldn't have bettered the casual mastery with which the opening defines not just time and place (small town, turn of the century) but the themes of voyeurism and entrapment."
 Film scholar Andrew Spicer praised the film's cinematography, calling it "the most beautifully crafted of Siodmak's films, superbly paced with the suspense steadily accumulating in intensity aided by the expressive cinematography of Nicholas Musuraca."
 Tom Milne of the Time Out Film Guide called the film "one of the undoubted masterpieces of the Gothic mode."

 Ethel Barrymore was nominated for Best Supporting Actress at the 19th Academy Awards.

 Home media

 The Spiral Staircase was released on VHS and DVD in 2000 by Anchor Bay Entertainment.
 It was re-released on DVD by Metro-Goldwyn-Mayer in 2005 after the studio and its catalogue were acquired by Sony Pictures.
-In 2018 the film was released on Blu-ray in the US by Kino Lorber under license from Walt Disney Studios Motion Pictures, which owns this film as part of the David O. Selznick library.
+On October 2, 2018, Kino Lorber released DVD and Blu-ray editions in the United States under license from Walt Disney Studios Motion Pictures, which owns this film as part of the David O. Selznick library; Kino Lorber's release features a 4K scan from the original film elements.